DominicBillingham/RenegadeWizard-V3/README.md

 ### Fun stuff
 Text is a bit boring, nowadays people want animations, sparks, flashing lights.
 So that's why the terminal uses a mix of fonts, CSS animations, and pretty gradients to give a more "dynamic" and "alive" feel to the experience.
 To accomplish this, I created MINI MARKUP LANGUAGE.
 The idea's probably been done 1000x time but I had fun making my own shorthand string to HTML converter.

 A sentence like this can suddenly have #blu blue text with just these pair of hastags # before going back to normal!
 (Pretend it's blue, this is a readme)

 I expanded this MML to handle replacing words with a variety of synonyms, a commentator on the players actions, and text animiations.
 I'm working on adding sound effects, and more UX JUICE to make it feel just right.

 ### Why Blazor WASM
 I wanted to use C# for the project but wanted a fully client based solution.
 This ideally should be a react application that can then be turned into a static, but I wanted to refine my C# skills some more.

+### Was AI Used?
+Mostly autocomplete, I found most AI models not very helpful at solving the really difficult challenges regarding the interaction engine.
+Autocomplete helped with writing more boilerplate code.
+Junie (Rider's in built AI Agent) was useful for refactoring, like moving files around.
+Finally in-line prompts were used for generating small functions, like the regexes used in MML.